The Asset Tracing and Recovery Review: Australia

 The main remedies at common law against a third-party recipient of property are actions for money had and received, and for conversion and detinue.

 Equitable remedies are broader and more flexible than common law remedies.
-They include declarations of ownership and constructive trust, declarations of charge, an account of profits33 and equitable compensation.
+They include declarations of ownership and constructive trust, declarations of charge, an account of profits36 and equitable compensation.
 There has also been some suggestion in obiter that consequential losses could be a remedy for knowing receipt.37

 Some specific issues that might arise in a proprietary claim are as follows: